-All-Together Affordable Housing Corporation (“All-Together”) is a not-for-profit, charitable housing corporation founded in July 2007 by four local agencies:
+All-Together Affordable Housing Corporation (“All-Together”) is a registered charitable housing corporation founded in July 2007 by four local agencies:

 - Community Advocacy and Legal Centre

 An active member of the Hastings-Prince Edward Poverty Roundtable and Affordable Housing Work Group, All-Together is well suited to engage in the provision of affordable and supportive housing as we are part of a remarkable array of community networks and partnerships.